robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2013.12/README.md

 After doing this step we detect that meta-kde4 was not copied to the computer because it could not be found in the internet.
 This is because changes in the website hosting meta-kde4 layer (Gitorious was acquired by Gitlab).
 SO we searched the meta-kde4 layer in Google and we manually downloaded it from https://gitlab.com/cbrx-fw/meta-kde4 and pasted it in …/angstrom_socfpga/sources/.
 Then we configure the compilation environment again and everything should be correctly configured.

 Other option to solve this problem would be to modify the meta-kde4 line in layers.txt file in ~/angstrom_socfpga/sources/ so the configuration program can correctly find and download meta-kde4 layer from internet.
 After solving that problem we compiled the kernel, the u-boot and the root filesystem.
-With the $PATH still being ~/angstrom_socfpga/ complete the remaining steps in the [Rocketboards Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) in a row to compile Angstrom.
+With the $PATH still being ~/angstrom_socfpga/ complete the remaining steps in the [Rocketboards Angstrom Tutorial](https://rocketboards.org/foswiki/view/Documentation/AngstromOnSoCFPGA_1#Angstrom_v2013.12) in a row to compile Angstrom.
 ```bash
 #Build ltsi (long term support) kernel (6 hours)
 MACHINE=socfpga_cyclone5 bitbake linux-altera